 - Mischief Makers: Some of the stages can be frustrating, but most are fairly simple matters.
 The bosses, however?
 Especially the late-game ones?
 Don't worry, we'll have the comforting tea ready for you when you inevitably get your behind handed to you over... and over... and over again.
 This is even worse if you're trying to get an overall grade of A on your record and all of the gold gems, which for boss fights come from a No Damage Run.
 To top it all off, you actually need get these things if you want to see the best ending.

-- Most of the 2D Metroid games are like this; the levels are huge and are filled with enemies that die in a few hits while the bosses themselves have heavily damaging attacks and later bosses having attacks that are darn hard to avoid.
+- Similar to the Metroid Prime games, most of the 2D Metroid games are of this kind: the levels are huge and are filled with enemies that die in a few hits while the bosses themselves have heavily damaging attacks and later bosses having attacks that are very hard to avoid.

 Real Time Strategy

 - While clearing maps in the Dawn of War II campaigns is not necessarily easy, especially if the enemy have a lot of Elite Mooks or vehicles (or worse, a way to replenish their forces), they pale in comparison to the bosses.
 These things tend to be Damage Sponge Bosses and Flunky Bosses, with at least two special attacks that can kill entire squads if they're in the wrong place and, unlike every other enemy, they don't become easier to kill with each level, some of the later-game bosses being even more difficult to kill at level 20 or 30 than the ones fought at level 5.